melinda-hl-lim/Launch-School/js-225_OOP_JS/2_function_context_and_objects.md

 };
 ```

-2. Bind the argument function with the surronuding context
+2. Bind the argument function with the surrounding context
 ``` js
 let obj = {
   a: 'hello',